When to File for an Employment-Based Green Card: Timing an I-140 Petition

 Regulations allow extensions of H-1B status beyond the sixth year, depending on the status of your I-140 petition and whether or not an immigrant visa is currently available for you (given annual limits and possible waiting lists, based on "priority date").
 If your I-140 petition is based on a labor certification, you will be eligible for a seventh-year extension of your H-1B status if the labor certification or I-140 petition has been pending for at least 365 days.
 If your I-140 petition is approved and an immigrant visa is not available, you will also be eligible for an extension beyond the six-year period.

-The H-1B employer requesting the post-six-year extension of H-1B status does not need to be the same employer that submitted the labor certification application or I-140 petition.
-This can be especially helpful in the COVID-19 pandemic time of job furloughs, terminations, and other changes to employment.
+The H-1B employer requesting the post-six-year extension of H-1B status does not need to be the same firm or company that submitted the labor certification application or I-140 petition.
+This can be especially helpful in times of job furloughs, terminations, and other changes to employment.

 If Your Priority Date Is Current